 - Thyme in a DIY healing salve

-- Thyme oil for shampoo with a lice outbreak
+- Thyme oil for a shampoo with a lice outbreak

 - Thyme oil for non-vaxers with measles, mumps or chicken pox or even hand foot and mouth. (always diluted with carrier oils or in bath water)